LisaZiegler/NASA_IDS_LIS_Project/README.md

 ## Implementing FVCOM in a Coastal Wetland-Estuarine System
-*written by author: Lisa Ziegler, HPL 2023*
+*written by author: Lisa Ziegler (advisor: Raleigh Hood), HPL 2023*

 The physical transport of water, salinity, and temperature in ICM are driven by the hydrodynamic model, FVCOM (Chen et al., 2003; Kim & Khangaonkar, 2012).
 FVCOM utilizes a terrain following unstructured grid, making it ideally suited for complex coastal bathymetry.
 In addition, the wetting and drying treatment within FVCOM makes it well suited for applications in the intertidal range (Chen et al., 2008).
 ICM was coupled to FVCOM for research in the Salish Sea (Khangaonkar et al., 2017; Kim & Khangaonkar, 2012).
 We have adapted the same modeling system used for work in Chesapeake Bay, MD, USA (Clark et al., 2020) and applied it to Long Island Sound estuary and its major freshwater tributaries.